Rafaela-Wetzel/sticky-donuts/README.md

 # Technologies

-- Balsamiq
+- Balsamiq for creating a first wireframe
-- HTML & CSS
+- HTML & CSS for creating and styling the homepage
-- Lighthouse
+- Lighthouse for checks on performance, accessibility, best practices and SEO
-- Dev Tools
+- Dev Tools for analyzing the homepage and checking responsiveness on different screen sizes

 # Features